Author: Muriel Algayres

 And of course, the blockbuster larp also ventured into the historical drama setting with Fairweather Manor (Boruta, Raasted and Nielsen et al., 2015), a larp set in Edwardian England and inspired by the hit TV-show Downton Abbey.
 While the brute force design proved partially unfit to cover the complexity of a multi-layered society (including diversity of age, rank and function), the game was effective in carrying over a lot of content and player-generated interactions.
 The first iteration of the larp warranted an unofficial spinoff, a second run and a sequel over the course of the following year.

 Back in France, the most recent larps of the romanesque genre have shown a clear ambition to expand on the genre and make it evolve for the better through the inclusion of those nordic style techniques whose use has become widespread in recent years (workshops, black box), keener focus on directing themes, and more refined work on the societal frame.
 Prima la Musica (Primoot, 2016) is a larp about the French opera scene of the 19th century, using opera-inspired dramatics and music both diegetically and non-diegetically through an open, black box system.
 Still Water Runs Deep (Ruhja, 2014) is a Jane Austen/Dickensian inspired larp with a sharp focus on class hierarchies and gender stereotypes, which was also played as a cross-gender experience, with participants praising the insight it gave them of the opposite genders’ constraints and problematics.
-Finally, Harem Son Saat (Algayres, 2016b) was the first international game of the genre, using English as a main language,((Which stood for Turkish in the 1913 Ottoman background, while French was in-game a diplomatic second language.)) built around the themes of oppression, gender segregation and culture shock.
+Finally, Harem Son Saat (Algayres, 2016b) was the first international game of the genre, using English as a main language,2 built around the themes of oppression, gender segregation and culture shock.

 Therefore, while romanesque is solidly a French term, character-driven literary and historically inspired larps have by no means been limited to a single geographic area.
 The rich potential of history and its dramatisation has been widely exploited and feels still rich with great potential.